aizhiheng/notepad/README.md

 `npm install` or `yarn`

-Also you need to install MySQL & create a database named `todolist`,and execute 2 sql files `list.sql` & `user.sql`.Their are in `sql/`
+Also you need to install MySQL & create a database named `todolist`,and execute the files `todolist.sql`.Their are in `sql/`

 After that, You need to change the password for mysql user. -> `server/config/db.js`